TheBerg974/GUI-OOP/README.md

 # GUI-OOP
-This repository is used for class work use this code if you wish.
+This repository is used for class work.
+Use this code if you wish.